-You don’t want to eat carrots — and only carrots — every day, right?
+Even if you luv carrots, you don’t want to eat carrots, and only carrots, every damn day, right?
 Fitness customers are the same way.
 Over time, their interest in a given class or program naturally dwindles if the program itself doesn’t evolve with them.

 In business, we call it “eating your young.”
 Sure, you can wait for customer interest to dwindle — and finally, reluctantly, start cutting back your class schedule while wondering desperately how to replace the revenue you gradually lost.

 But it’s much better for your business to take the initiative.
 Customer retention is the lifeblood of wellness businesses, and keeping customers curious and interested in what’s coming next is essential for retention.

 If folks love your new class more than your old class, that’s OK.
 They’re still your paying customer!